 - Music theory: Enhance your understanding of music theory and how it applies to your instrument.

-- Elective: Take an elective in songwriting, improvisation, or introduction to music technology.
+- Elective: Take an elective in songwriting, improvisation, or music technology.

 - Clinics: Attend clinics and master classes conducted by Berklee faculty and visiting artists.